1. Introduction

 1, 2, 3 ....

-Unlike the original sequence, it is easy to see that this sequence has a constant difference of one, so the nth term can be found using the familiar formula (albeit with some notation modifications):
+Unlike the original sequence, it is easy to see that this sequence has a constant difference of one, so the nth term can be found using the familiar formula (albeit with some modifications to notation):

 (d1)n = a2 + (n - 1)d2, for n >= 1,

-where (d1)n is the nth first difference, a2 is the first term of the sequence of first differences (a1 would be the first term of the original sequence), and d2 is the difference for the sequence of first differences (or the second difference).
+where (d1)n is the nth first difference, a2 is the first term of the sequence of first differences (a1 would be the first term of the original sequence), and d2 is the constant difference between each term in the sequence of first differences (which we will call the ‘second difference’).

 3. Derivation of the Formula

-Using the approach we naturally used to find that 11 was the fifth term in the original sequence earlier, we can model the sequence as a recursive problem:
+Taking inspiration from how we intuitively found that 11 was the fifth term in the original sequence earlier, we model the sequence as a recurrence problem:

 T1 = a1;